arthurxavierx/purescript-carpenter/README.md

 ## Getting started

-Carpenter is a component-based library for state management in React applications with PureScript.
-It provides functions and types for managing state in a type-safe way.
+Carpenter is a library for state management in React applications with PureScript in a type-safe way, which can be easily integrated in any existing application.

 Carpenter components are React components built in a different way.
-Carpenter components are defined in terms of:
+They are defined in terms of:

 - An _actions_ type, which represents the actions to which the component can react;
 - A _state_ type, which represents the mutable state of the component, which can be changed by dispatching actions to the component;